-The Village establishes a 5-year Capital Improvement Program (CIP) annually and updates it each year as a part of their normal annual operating budgeting process.
-Table 4 shows the CIP for the pending 2009 fiscal year and for subsequent years through 2013.
-It should be noted that none of the projects included are related to new or replacement capacity as a result of new or forecast growth and development.
+The Village establishes a 5-year Capital Improvement Program (CIP) annually and updates it each year a part of their normal annual operating budgeting process.
+Table 4 shows the CIP for the Fiscal 2015-2019 Utilities Fund pending 2009 fiscal year and for subsequent years through 2013.
+It show noted that none of the projects included are related to new or replacement capacity as a result of n forecast growth and development.

-The existing infrastructure has the capacity to meet existing demands and to meet the capacity demands required by the moderate growth projected through 2025.
+The existing infrastructure has the capacity to meet existing demands and to meet the capacity der required by the moderate growth projected through 2025.

-The SFWMD WSP for the Lower East Coast of Florida, listed a water reuse project for the Village identified as "Delray Beach Expanded Area Reclaimed Water System", costing approximately \$100,000.
-Section 3.5.2 above describes a reclaimed water project currently being evaluated by the Village residents and elected officials.
-Should this project move forward at a cost of \$3,000,000 to \$4,000,000 it will be funded through the Village General Fund and not the Utility Enterprise Fund.
+The SFWMD WSP for the Lower East Coast of Florida, listed a water reuse project for the V identified as "Delray Beach Expanded Area Reclaimed Water System", costing approximately \$100 Section 3.5.2 above describes a reclaimed water-project currently being evaluated by the Village res and elected officials.
+Should this project move forward at a cost of \$3,000,000 to \$4,000,000 it was a cost of \$4,000,000 \$4, funded through the Village General Fund and not the Utility Enterprise Fund.